All Episodes

 Okay.

-We are back, and uh, we're with Amy in uh in New York City, whose husband is an employee on Wall Street, not at AIG, is being recruited like a lot of other people are for foreign-owned entities because it just doesn't make sense to work for the American entities because the Obama administration is out to destroy them.
+We are back, and we're with Amy in New York City, whose husband is an employee on Wall Street, not at AIG, is being recruited like a lot of other people are for foreign-owned entities because it just doesn't make sense to work for the American entities because the Obama administration is out to destroy them.

 But Amy, I have to tell you something here.

-Uh you are one of the forty thousand families in New York City who are making the city work.
+You, as you described your financial circumstances to me and thus over 20 million Americans tuning in, you are one of the 40,000 families in New York City who are making the city work.

-Mayor Bloomberg said the other day in opposing a new tax on the wealthy in New York, state tax that the governor wanted to impose.
+Mayor Bloomberg said the other day in opposing a new tax on the wealthy in New York, state tax that the governor wanted to impose, that he was afraid these new taxes would cause people to leave the city.

-You got a city of eight million people, but forty thousand of them pay over half of the income taxes that generate the re the the revenue for the city to to function with his welfare state as a result, Amy, please listen to me.
+You got a city of 8 million people, but 40,000 of them pay over half of the income taxes that generate the revenue for the city to function with its welfare state.

 You are not allowed to complain about it.